byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 Fermentation time & environment: 3 months minimum, from the time stopped adding food remnants.
 Store in a dark environment away from excessive heat.

 **Step 5:**
 - Harvest Day!
 In a suitable size vessel with a suitable size strainer, separate the solids form the liquids.
 The filtered Eco-enzyme can be bottled and is ready for use.
-A portion of filtered solids can be used as a starter for the next batch, dried and used as a powdered fertilizer, add them to the Bokashi bin[link](soilAlchemy.md), garden compost or turn them directly into the soil.
+A portion of filtered solids can be used as a starter for the next batch, dried and used as a powdered fertilizer, add them to the [Bokashi](./soilAlchemy.md) bin, garden compost or turn them directly into the soil.
 Even dumping them down the toilet is perfectly fine.

 #### *TIPS and Details:*